-Physician Portion:
+Physician Portion: 5.4

-, Date: -
+Date:

-My patient, , is b eing treated by this office
+My patient, , is l being treated by this office

 for asthma.

 He/She has been instructed in the proper use of the

-inhaler, and should be allowed to carry it with him/ho er in school for use as directed.
+inhaler, and should be allowed to carry it with him

 Physician's Signature

-Friysician's Signature

 Clinic Address:

 Address City/Town State

 Parent Portion:

+raient Fortion.

 I give my daughter/son, , permission to carry

-his/her inhaler in s school to be used as
+his/her inhaler in school to be used as

 directed by his/her physician.

-Parent/Guardian Print Name Parent/Guardian Signature
+Parent/Guardian Print Name Parent/Guardian Signature 1